eclipse-openj9/openj9-docs/docs/jitserver.md

 JITServer technology is not enabled by default: you must explicitly invoke it.
 Running OpenJ9 without either of the following options launches it as a regular VM with embedded JIT compilation.

-### Launch OpenJ9 in client mode
+### Launch Eclipse OpenJ9 in client mode

-Use the following command-line option to launch OpenJ9 in client mode.
+Use the following command-line option to launch Eclipse OpenJ9&trade; in client mode.
 In this mode, the VM sends compilation requests to an available JITServer.
 The client operates as a regular VM with its own JIT compiler if a server is not available.

      -XX:+UseJITServer